3 Muscle Groups That Boxing Strengthens

 Punching power doesn’t come from just the hands, it actually starts in the base, generated from the legs.
 Naturally, the stronger your legs are, the more power you can generate.

-A huge part of boxing is footwork and movement.
+A huge part of boxing is footwork and head movement.
 Being able to smoothly glide across the ring with grace and purpose, it takes a ton of training and practice.
 Moving in the boxing stance is an art form, and even advanced practitioners experience problems with movement.

 The majority of the muscles in the legs are long and stretch great distances.
 All muscles work together to allow you a wide range of motion.
 The largest muscle masses in the leg include the thigh and the calf.
 Boxing trains these two the most, targeting specifically the quadriceps.